 Apple today launched a new recall and replacement program via a press release.
 This affects MacBook Pro 15″ models sold between September 2015 and February 2017.

-The reason for the latest recall and replacement program is defective batteries in the MacBook Pro 15" model in question.
-In some cases, the battery in the MacBook Pro devices in question can overheat and pose a safety risk - according to Apple.
-Affected customers can have their battery replaced free of charge by Apple or an authorized Apple reseller.
-Apple emphasizes that the recall only affects 15" MacBook Pro devices that were sold between September 2015 and February 2017.
-"The recall does not affect other 15" MacBook Pro models or other Mac notebooks" - according to Apple.
+The reason for the latest recall and replacement program is defective batteries in the MacBook Pro 15-inch model in question.
+In some cases, the battery in the MacBook Pro units in question can overheat and pose a safety risk, according to Apple.
+Affected customers can have their battery replaced free of charge by Apple or an Apple Authorized Reseller.
+Apple emphasizes that the recall only affects 15-inch MacBook Pro units sold between September 2015 and February 2017.
+"The recall does not affect other 15-inch MacBook Pro models or other Mac notebooks," Apple states.

 Please stop using qualified 15″ MacBook Pro models

 As a result, Apple has launched a new support page where users can verify their MacBook Pro using the serial number.
 This is how you can start verifying your MacBook Pro model.
-(Apple expands exchange program for butterfly keyboards) Select the Apple symbol in the top left corner and open the "About this Mac" category.
-A small window will now appear - the serial number of your 15" MacBook Pro model will be displayed further down.
-You can now enter this in the corresponding bar on the support page.
-If the query is positive, users should stop using the affected 15" MacBook Pro and contact the service department.
-The repair or replacement will be carried out free of charge by Apple or an authorized Apple dealer.
+(Apple expands exchange program for butterfly keyboards) Select the Apple icon in the top left corner and open the "About This Mac" category.
+A small window will appear.
+The serial number of your 15" MacBook Pro model will be displayed further down.
+You can then enter this number into the corresponding field on the support page.
+If the query is positive, users should stop using the affected 15" MacBook Pro and contact the service center.
+The repair or replacement will be performed free of charge by Apple or an Apple Authorized Reseller.
 How to check the battery status of a MacBook(Photo by Unsplash)